 Viral shaming is an increasingly popular way to bully and harass people on the internet

 To shame someone is to publicly ridicule a real or perceived aspect of their behaviour, personality, or appearance, that you consider to be wrong or abnormal.
 Viral shaming is when this ridicule takes place on the internet and social media, where many people may participate in it.
-It is often used as a tool to punish people for behaviour that is thought to be socially weird or inappropriate.
+It can be extremely harmful to those subjected to it, and is a form of cyber-bullying.

 Does this sound familiar?
 It’s an increasingly common phenomenon, and one that can have pretty devastating consequences.
 Recently, viral shaming is increasingly used specifically to condemn sexual behaviour that is considered indecent or deviant.

 This kind of harassment is really not ok.
 When we don’t know the person in the photo, sometimes it can be easy to say cruel things about them.
 Because we have no experience of this person in real life, they may seem less real or human.
 However, it’s really important to recognise that these are real people, and your actions can have very real impacts on their happiness and safety, even if those actions are simply leaving a comment on Facebook.

 Even if you don’t know the person, viral shaming is a type of online bullying and harassment.
 If the image or video contains sexual content, then it is a form of sexual harassment.